PraneshSoma/micronaut-logbook/README.md

 Potential Solve:
-Sequence Member variable has to be instatiated inside the first function (i.e. ChannelRead in `LogbookServerHandler` and ChannelWrite in `LogbookClientHandler`)
+Sequence Member variable has to be instatiated inside the first function (i.e. ChannelRead in `LogbookServerHandler` and ChannelWrite in `LogbookClientHandler`).
 I will raise a PR for this issue and update here.